JackTan25/HybridSearch2026/python/infinity_sdk/README.md

    print(res)
    ```

-> 💡 For more information about Infinity's Python API, see the [Python API Reference](https://infiniflow.org/docs/dev/pysdk_api_reference).
+> 💡 For more information about hybridsearch's Python API, see the [Python API Reference](https://infiniflow.org/docs/dev/pysdk_api_reference).

 ## 📚 Document